edgedb/edgedb-docker/README.md

 - built-in support for schema migrations;
 - native GraphQL support.

-Try the [quickstart](https://www.edgedb.com/docs/guides/quickstart) or jump into the [docs](https://www.edgedb.com/) to get started with EdgeDB.
+Try the [quickstart](https://www.edgedb.com/docs/guides/quickstart) or jump into the [docs](https://www.edgedb.com/) to get started with Gel.